fmbot-discord/docs/docs/guildsettings/webhooks.md

 To see more information about how featured works, [click here](/commands/featured/).

 ---

 ### .addwebhook

-Adds a webhook to the channel you're in.
+Adds a webhook to the channel or thread you're in.

 Requires the bot to have the 'Manage Webhooks' permission.